ut-osa/strata/README.md

 Strata: A Cross Media File System
 ==================================

-Strata is a research prototype file system, presented in SOSP 2017: [Strata].
+Strata is a research prototype file system, presented in SOSP 2017([Strata]).

 Strata is developed and tested on Ubuntu 16.04 LTS, Linux kernel 4.8.12 and gcc version 5.4.0.

 This repository contains initial source code and tests.
 Benchmarks will be released soon.